Top Cities to Visit in France

 When is the best time to visit France?

-Honestly, if I had a way of traveling, I would visit France all-year-round.
+Honestly, if I had a way of travelling, I would visit France all-year-round.

 Why?
 Because I just love that country and I have visited it multiple times now.

-I think what you really need to keep in mind is that when visiting France, just avoid the major holidays and all the touristic peak travel times.
+I think what you really need to keep in mind is that when visiting France, just avoid the major holidays and all the tourist peak travel times.

 French holidays typically fall around mid-July to almost the end of August.
 January and February are typically a big season for skiing in France (especially mid-February when kids out of school for the ski trips)!

-Avoid this time if skiing and winter is not your thing.
+Avoid this time if skiing and winter are not your things.

 So really the best times to visit France are in spring (April-May), summer (June-August) and fall (September-October).

 Now that you are in France, and you are ready to visit some of the best cities the country has to offer, you need to plan how to get around.

 I personally think that France has some of the best transportation systems in the world (Please correct me if I am wrong)!